-With so many skaters under the age of 16, it is important that we have chaperones travelling with the teams when competing or taking part in training camps.
+For those skaters under the age of 16, we will have chaperones travelling with the teams when competing or taking part in training camps.
 Each chaperone will be allocated a small group of skaters to look after whilst travelling and staying away in a hotel/hostel.
 They will also look after any skaters who may be taken ill whilst away - this can mean that they maybe unable to watch their own child skate in a competition.
 Again chaperones pay all their own expenses, and the team are very appreciative of their hard work and effort.

 Medical and General Information